Best AR Glasses to Look Out for in 2023 and Beyond

 Google Glass 2 Enterprise Edition — Built for Businesses

-NOTE: As of March 2023, Google stopped selling Google Glass Enterprise 2 (the headset will maintain support until September 15, 2023).
+NOTE: As of March 2023, Google stopped selling Google Glass Enterprise 2 (Microsoft will maintain support until September 15, 2023).

 Google has been an experienced player in the AR game, with the first release of Google Glass its first release in 2013.
 Google Glass Enterprise Edition is an improved, lightweight version of smart glasses with incredible features to help businesses use AR for various applications.